 Jack Turban, MD MHS

-Jack Turban MD MHS is a researcher, medical journalist, and child and adolescent psychiatry fellow at Stanford University School of Medicine.
+Jack Turban MD MHS (he/him/his) is a researcher, medical journalist, and child and adolescent psychiatry fellow at Stanford University School of Medicine.
 He is co-editor of the book Pediatric Gender Identity: Gender-affirming Care for Transgender and Gender Diverse Youth.

-His research focuses on the determinants of mental health among transgender and gender diverse youth.
+His research focuses on the determinants of mental health among transgender and gender-diverse youth.
 His original research and opinion pieces about LGBTQ mental health have appeared in The New England Journal of Medicine, The New York Times, The Washington Post, The Los Angeles Times, Scientific American, JAMA Pediatrics, JAMA Psychiatry, The American Journal of Public Health, and The Journal of The American Academy of Child & Adolescent Psychiatry, among others.
-He has several active research projects through The Fenway Institute and The McLean Institute for Technology in Psychiatry.
+He has several active research projects through The Fenway Institute and Stanford University School of Medicine.
 He has been consulted by major tech companies, the ACLU, the HRC, and the U.S. Department of Defense regarding policies to support LGBTQ mental health.

 Dr. Turban is regularly interviewed by the media to comment on issues regarding the mental health of LGBTQ youth.
 He and his work have been quoted over 100 times for outlets including NPR’s All Things Considered, The Daily Show with Trevor Noah, ABC’s 20/20 with Diane Sawyer, The New York Times, NBC News, Rolling Stone, The Washington Post, Vox, Reuters, GQ, Vogue, CBC, and Vanity Fair, among others.
 He is a member of the media committee of The American Academy of Child & Adolescent Psychiatry and the communications council of The American Psychiatric Association.